dolasoft/stdio_context7_mcp/README.md

 - Always use `resolve-library-id` first to find the correct library ID
 - Ensure library ID format is correct (e.g., `/org/repo`)

-## Contributing

-Contributions welcome!
-Fork, create a feature branch, and submit a PR.

 ## License

 MIT License - see LICENSE file for details